willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

 # What do I need to use this API?

-To use the GetMyWeather, you will need know to simple HTML and Javascript syntax.
+To use GetMyWeather, you will need know to simple HTML and Javascript syntax.

 # How much does this it cost?